chiefmikey/forecast-api/README.md

 The API will be available locally at http://localhost:5266/

-Testing is available using the Swagger UI at http://localhost:5266/swagger/index.html.

 The interactive history of all previously submitted latitudes and longitudes can be viewed in a browser at http://localhost:5266/Forecast/history

 ## Testing

 1. Run `dotnet test` to execute all tests

+API testing is available while the application is running using the Swagger UI at http://localhost:5266/swagger/index.html.

 A GitHub Actions workflow is configured to run tests on every push and pull request.